 Engoo Blog Language Tips

-From school clubs and hobbies to habits and routines, we are always starting and stopping different kinds of activities.
-However, “start” and “stop” sound quite dry and boring if you use them too often.
+From new hobbies to daily routines, we are always starting and stopping different kinds of activities.
+But do you always have to say "start" or "stop" when talking about it?

-In English, there are a variety of expressive ways you can talk about these situations to keep your conversations sounding more lively.
+In English, there are lots of ways you can discuss these situations.
 Let’s dive in and learn some new expressions to add to your vocabulary!

 Dive in